curlsli/webpack-book/docs/en/developing/03_composing_configuration.md

 You can add more targets by expanding the *package.json* definition and branching at *webpack.config.js* based on the need. *webpack.parts.js* grows to contain specific techniques you can then use to compose the configuration.

-T> `productionConfig` is a stub for now and it will grow later as we expand the configuration further.
+> `productionConfig` is a stub for now and it will grow later as we expand the configuration further.

-T> The [process](https://nodejs.org/api/process.html) module used in the code is exposed by Node as a global.
+> The [process](https://nodejs.org/api/process.html) module used in the code is exposed by Node as a global.
 In addition to `env`, it provides plenty of other functionality that allows you to get more information of the host system.

-{pagebreak}

 ### Understanding `--env`